-By engaging in scientific advice on PASS, Applicants or Marketing Authorisation Holders (MAH) can benefit from
+By engaging in scientific advice on PASS, Applicants or Marketing Authorisation Holders (MAHs) can benefit from

-- a strengthened PRAC-SAWP interaction - a lifecycle approach to medicines advice with integrated advice on all aspects of medicines development from involved Committees - support for proactive pharmacovigilance planning - advice at an early or late stage of the protocol development - targeted advice on key issues - a well-defined procedural timetable - a pre-submission interaction with Agency secretariat to consider suitability and validity of the dossier - · a face to face meeting with involved regulators during the procedure - engagement with patient representatives - options to include other stakeholders such as HTAs or FDA further supporting optimised evidence generation - the possibility of seeking follow up advice.
+• a strengthened PRAC-SAWP interaction

+- a lifecycle approach to medicines advice with integrated advice on all aspects of medicines development from involved Committees - support for proactive pharmacovigilance planning - advice at an early or late stage of the protocol development - targeted advice on key issues - a well-defined procedural timetable - a preparatory meeting with Agency secretariat to consider suitability and validity of the dossier - a discussion meeting with involved regulators during the procedure - engagement with patient representatives - options to include other stakeholders such as HTAs or FDA further supporting optimised evidence generation. - •

 13.15.2.
 Which post-authorisation safety studies could benefit from scientific advice?
-NEW May 2017 down in Article 107n of Directive 2001/83/EC for protocols of non-interventional imposed PASS to be assessed and endorsed by the PRAC.

 Applicants/MAHs are encouraged to request scientific advice (SA) from the Agency on specific aspects of PASS protocols, especially for complex or controversial issues or for innovative approaches or methodologies.
-Following experience gained from the scientific advice PASS pilot phase, scientific advice is encouraged to be sought for non-imposed PASS i.e. the category III PASS.
+Based on experience gained, scientific advice is encouraged to be sought for non-imposed PASS i.e. the category III PASS.

-Applicants/MAHs wishing to request scientific advice on specific aspects of PASS protocols /or joint protocols by a consortium of MAH for PASS imposed as conditions to the marketing authorisation (i.e category I and II PASS), can also submit a SA request.
-This is without prejudice to the provisions laid
+Applicants/MAHs wishing to request scientific advice on specific aspects of PASS protocols /or joint protocols by a consortium of MAH for PASS imposed as conditions to the marketing authorisation (i.e. category I and II PASS), can also submit a SA request.
+This is without prejudice to the provisions laid down in Article 107n of Directive 2001/83/EC for protocols of non-interventional imposed PASS to be assessed and endorsed by the PRAC.